Two West Baton Rouge Sheriff's Office employees on leave during criminal investigation

 Trending News

 No more information about the employees or their alleged crimes were released.
-This is a developing story.

 More News